cweave72/overviews/c_notes/arrays_and_pointers.md

 ## Arrays of Pointers

 Since pointers are just themselves variables, you can also declare an array of pointers.
-The most common use case of this is with an array of strings.
+A common use case of this is with an array of strings.
 As an example, let's consider declaring an array of string constants for the months of the year: